mvellandi/easter/README.md

 # Easter Egg Core System

-A modular Easter Egg system built with Vue 3 and Vite, designed to be integrated into a specific website with an existing design system.
+A modular Easter Egg system built with Vue 3, Vite, and **TypeScript**, designed to be integrated into a specific website with an existing design system.

 ## Overview